-When you are in Cherokee, you'll notice that it is more blue-collar than most other communities in America.
-52.00% of Cherokee’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Cherokee is generally considered to be a blue-collar town.
+52.00% of the Cherokee workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cherokee is a town of transportation and shipping workers, professionals and construction workers and builders.
 There are especially a lot of people living in Cherokee who work in healthcare (10.18%), office and administrative support (9.82%) and food service (5.45%).

 Setting & Lifestyle